IMPACT

 Learning to read is a skill.
 The ability to access, comprehend, and apply written instructions is essential to functioning effectively in an information-based society.

-Third grade is a critical benchmark: The shift from students learning to read, to students reading to learn.
+Third grade is a critical benchmark which initiates a shift from students learning to read to students reading to learn.
 Students without a basic level of reading competency by third grade are more likely to struggle academically and have social and behavioral issues in subsequent grades.
-These students are four-times as likely to drop-out of high school than proficient readers, and dropouts are more likely to experience negative outcomes, including lower annual earnings and higher potential for mental and physical health problems.
+These students are four times as likely to drop out of high school than proficient readers and dropouts are more likely to experience negative outcomes, including lower annual earnings and higher potential for mental and physical health problems.

-2020 deeply affected student learning, with some of the most vulnerable and underserved students struggling more in recent school years than ever before.
-Health and social justice crises over the past few years have shed light and attention on the disparate treatment of both students and adults in society.
-Increased attention on many social disparities has created a national movement to focus on previously underserved students, and given schools and communities an opportunity to shift student outcomes and promote long-term success in school and in life.
+2020 deeply affected student learning with some of the most vulnerable and underserved students struggling more than ever before.
+Recent health and social justice crises shed light and attention on the disparate treatment of both students and adults in society.
+Increased attention on many social disparities has created a national movement to focus on previously underserved students and given schools and communities an opportunity to shift student outcomes and promote long-term success in school and in life.

 Early intervention is key: the likelihood of student dropout can be predicted with up to 70% accuracy by third grade, based on reading ability and prior retention.
 Given the potential negative long-term consequences of low reading proficiency, the fact that only 37% of fourth graders across the country are proficient in reading underscores the magnitude of the problem on a national scale.